 And while the essence of the space was always beautiful (the room is located in a mansion built in 1919, for Christ’s sake), we simply had to strip away the dark and dated elements which prevented it from radiating the natural beauty it always possessed.

 Beige walls, heavy drapery and dark furniture was not doing this space any favors.
 And in my useless opinion, it should be considered illegal to cover perfectly good hardwood flooring with carpet.
 Why??!!

 With all of the windows in this room (natural light), there is no need for such a fluorescent atrocity of a light .

 The poor, pitiful space just needed a breathe of fresh air.

 For your shopping convenience, I have included affiliate links.

 I’ve said it before and I will say it again: never underestimate the power of paint.

-The walls were painted in Swiss Coffee by Benjamin Moore.
+The walls were painted in Swiss Coffee by Benjamin Moore (to read all about Swiss Coffee, click here for that separate post).
 While it is hard to tell from photos, Swiss Coffee is actually a warmer white, but it looks so soft and inviting in person and allows the gorgeous millwork (which is a little more white) to pop.

 After ripping up the carpet, a happy surprise of hardwood flooring was revealed.
 All it needed was some sanding and staining.